CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 Instructions on how to to verify a successful CMAQ Run on ParallelCluster.

-## run m3diff to compare the output data for two runs that have different values for NPCOL
+## Run m3diff to compare the output data for two runs that have different values for NPCOL

 ```
 cd /fsx/data/output